rflandau/Orv/README.md

 You must then join the vault via a `JOIN` message that includes your unique id and current height.
 You will receive a `JOIN_ACCEPT` or a `JOIN_DENY` in response, with the former meaning you have been successfully incorporated as a child of the vault keeper you contacted.

-After a receiving a `JOIN_ACCEPT`, the new child node must register a service or they will be pruned and have to re-join.
+After a receiving a `JOIN_ACCEPT`, the new child node is obligated to register its services.
+A leaf child *must* register a service or it will be pruned and have to re-join.
 See [Registering A Service](#registering-a-service) below.
+A VK child should register its known services as if it was bubbling up a REGISTER; without this the parent may never learn of pre-existing services.

 ```mermaid
 sequenceDiagram